travis-ci/travis-foundation/_posts/2013-12-11-rvm-first-weeks.md

 twitter: mpapis
 ---

 *Michal Papis is the the current maintainer of RVM.
-Travis Foundation has been able to secure funding for RVM from [PAYMILL](Paymill.com) so that he can continue working on RVM for two months, beginning mid November.*
+Travis Foundation has secured funding for RVM from [PAYMILL](Paymill.com) so that Michal can continue working on RVM for two months, beginning mid November.*

 ---